makersacademy/airport_challenge/README.md

 1. irb -r 'airport.rb'

-Airport - stores Planes in the HANGAR; Air Traffic Controller works here
+Airport - stores planes in the hangar
-- Airport.land: adds a plane to the HANGAR
+- Airport.land: adds a plane to the hanger if the aircraft has permission to land

-AirTrafficController

-- AirTrafficController.landing_control:
-  - checks landing conditions
-  - approves landing unless WEATHER is STORMY

 Plane
 - Plane.flying?
   - returns TRUE if the Plane is in the sky
+- Plane.ask_to_land
+  - asks permission to land